Lukaalimbarashvili/swiftArcade/Swift/Function_As_Parameter.md

 calculate(a: 7, b: 2, operation: division) // 3
 ```

-## Keyword
+## Keyword: Overloading
-Overloading - In Swift, two or more functions may have the same name if they differ in parameters
+In Swift, two or more functions may have the same name if they differ in parameters
 ```swift
 // Function 1 to calculate sum
 func printSum(value1: Int, value2: Int) {